sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ## 3DR

-3DR radios operate in the regionally unlicensed 433Mhz and 915Mhz.
+3DR radios operate in the regionally unlicensed 433MHz and 900MHz bands.
 They are widely available from online retailers.
 Detailed documentation is available at from [Ardupilot.org](http://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html).
 The standard 3DR firmware is designed for the MAVLink protocol; there is a fork of the firmware available for the MSP (Multiwii Serial Protocol) used by iNav https://github.com/stronnag/SiK-MSP.

 3DR is a medium range technology, up to at least 1km.
 Range is somewhat dependent on baud rate and is [well documented](http://ardupilot.org/copter/docs/common-3dr-radio-advanced-configuration-and-technical-information.html)